 A range of education, training and communication resources have been developed and updated to support implementation and roll out of the new hepatitis C treatments.

 National guidance to support the development of integrated regional hepatitis C services

-The Hepatitis C Implementation Advisory Group established by the Ministry of Health recently updated their guidance in January 2019 in response to the new treatments:
+The Hepatitis C Implementation Advisory Group established by the Ministry of Health updated their guidance in January 2019 in response to the new treatments: